This article describes automatically creating a new approval task on a signed contract. It contains the following topics:

 How can I configure the trigger event?

-You will be redirected to a pop-up window where you can customize the automation's setup.
+- You will be redirected to a pop-up window where you can customize the automation's setup.

-To begin with, select the Contract is signed trigger from the drop-down menu.
+- To begin with, select the Contract is signed trigger from the drop-down menu.
 This will automatically open a configuration window to the right in which you can define which contract should start the automation.

-After you have selected one of the three main options, you can then use the search bar to find the particular contract, draft, or template you want to base the automation flow on by name.
+- After selecting one of the three main options, you can use the search bar to find the particular contract, draft, or template you want to base the automation flow on by name.

-After choosing the correct file, you can proceed with choosing which signature should start the automation.
+- After choosing the correct file, you can proceed with choosing which signature should start the automation.

-This extra configuration enables you to pick whether the trigger of the automation should be executed after each time a signature is completed by a Signee added to the contract (Every signature) or only after the last signature that defines the contract as fully signed is completed (Final signature):
+- This extra configuration enables you to pick whether the trigger of the automation should be executed after each time a signee completes a signature added to the contract (Every signature) or only after the last signature that defines the contract as fully signed is completed (Final signature):

-After completing the trigger event configuration you can confirm all customizations by clicking on Save and the next step in the automation setup will be displayed.
+- After completing the trigger event configuration, you can confirm all customizations by clicking on Save, and the next step in the automation setup will be displayed.

-How can I delete the trigger in the Automation Builder?
+How can I delete the trigger in the automation builder?

-At the very bottom of each trigger configuration window, you have the option to delete only this specific trigger and not the complete automation:
+At the bottom of each trigger configuration window, you can delete only this specific trigger and not the complete automation: